Battle of Chester Station: Aftermath

 Gen. Terry reported the Union loss as being 280 in killed, wounded and missing, and estimated that of the Confederates as at least twice that number, some 50 prisoners remaining in the hands of the Federals.

 The return of casualties in Barton's Brigade showed a total of 249 in killed, wounded and missing, including the loss of a commanding officer of one of his regiments, Lt.
 Col. Joseph R. Cabell of the 38th Virginia Infantry.

 Two Confederate brigades faced an Ohio regiment, which was pushed back despite arrival of reinforcements from Drake's brigade.
 Confederate successes, while they had superior numbers, including the capture of one cannon (which was recovered by the Union forces), were halted when Hawley's brigade arrived on the field.
 The growing Union reinforcements started to outnumber them, and they were compelled to retire to Drewry's Bluff, while at the same time the Federals withdrew east to Bermuda Hundred.
 The result was a draw with neither side having surrendered, been defeated, or gained any ground.
 The Union forces succeeded in destroying some railroad track, and the Confederate forces succeeded in stopping them from doing any more damage.
 Maj.
 Gen. Ransom relieved Brig.
-Gen. Barton of his command, and Col. Voris was brevetted Brigadier General for meritorious service.
+Gen. Barton of his command, and Col. Alvin C. Voris was brevetted Brigadier General for meritorious service.